Author: Samuel A. Rebelsky

 for more details.

-Institutions we've tend to know better include DePaul, DePauw, Harvey Mudd, Hope, and Iowa State.
+Institutions we've tend to know better include DePaul, DePauw, Harvey Mudd, Hope, Washington University, and Iowa State.

 You should talk to career services about potential internships.
 You should also search on the Web and using other resources.
 Grinnell students have done internships with a wide variety of companies.

 Some students have also had good luck contacting alumni for ideas.
 The CLS is likely to be able to provide some leads.